 What's the difference between a Webflow Expert and an Enterprise Partner?

 A Webflow Expert is the general certification.
-An Enterprise Partner is a tighter cut — five-plus certified employees, two completed Enterprise projects per year, a published Webflow case study, and a partner battle card on file.
-At LoudFace we cleared the Enterprise Partner bar in 2024 and the program is materially different from being a Professional Partner.
+An Enterprise Partner is a tighter cut: five-plus certified employees, two completed Enterprise projects per year, a published Webflow case study, and a partner battle card on file.
+LoudFace cleared the Enterprise Partner bar in 2024 and the program is materially different from being a Professional Partner.

-For clients, the practical gap is who you'll work with.
+For clients, the practical gap is who you will work with.
 Professional Partners are typically solo freelancers or 2 to 5 person studios serving small and mid-market budgets.
-Enterprise Partners ship larger projects with dedicated project management, design systems, and integrated SEO/CRO.
-The Enterprise Partners directory is also where Webflow's own sales team sends qualified enterprise leads, so the deal flow is different too.
+Enterprise Partners ship larger projects with dedicated project management, design systems, and integrated SEO/CRO/AEO.
+The Enterprise Partner directory is also where Webflow's own sales team sends qualified enterprise leads, so the deal flow is different too.

 How much does a Webflow Expert cost in 2026?